mendhak/docker-unprivileged/samples/nginx/README.md

-## Running Nginx with a rootless unprivileged user
+## Running Nginx with an unprivileged user

 This sample uses the official nginx image from Docker hub.